-To extend the reach of your power adapter, first pull the AC plug up to remove it from the adapter.
-Attach the included AC power cord to the adapter, making sure it is seated firmly.
-Plug the other end into a power outlet.
-The AC power cord provides a grounded connection.
+To extend the reach of your power adapter, replace the AC plug with the AC power cord.
+First pull the AC plug up to remove it from the adapter, and then attach the included AC power cord to the adapter, making sure it is seated firmly.